 The date the college terminates your enrollment due to academic failure or for violation of its rules and policies stated in the catalog.
+This is determined through monitoring of a student's attendance and completion of activities and exams.

 The date you fail to attend classes for a two-week period and fail to inform the college that you are not withdrawing.